-Harvesting timber, conducted with care and good planning, is an important management tool that can improve the quality and value of timber resources and wildlife habitat while generating revenue.
-By being well-informed about the value of timber and the logistics of harvesting and marketing logs, you can ensure a more efficient harvest operation that yields the ecological and economic results you want from your forest.
+Timber harvests conducted with care and good planning are an important management tool that can generate revenue while improving the quality and value of timber resources and wildlife habitat.
+Harvesting and selling timber is incredibly complex and can be challenging – incomplete planning without market knowledge can cost you thousands of dollars.
+By being well-informed about the value of timber, key questions to ask, and the logistics of harvesting and marketing logs, you can ensure a more efficient harvest operation that yields the ecological and economic results you want from your forest.

-This day-long seminar will introduce landowners to the steps involved in setting up and managing a timber sale.
-Participants will be better prepared to manage a timber sale and more familiar with resources for assistance.
+This day-long workshop will introduce landowners to the steps involved in setting up and managing a successful timber sale.
+You will leave better prepared to manage a timber sale and more familiar with resources available to help you succeed.
 All woodland owners are encouraged to attend regardless of past workshop experience.

 - Assessing forest resources & timber quality